Solas Marine-class fast interceptor boats: Deployment

+In January 2026, it was announced that BEL and Weapons and Electronics Systems Engineering Establishment (WESEE) of the Indian Navy has developed the Advanced Autonomous Navigation & Control Software (A2NCS) software suite for unmanned surface vessels (USVs).
+The software had been integrated onto an in-service fast interceptor boat and has already been deployed for mine countermeasure roles and combat exercises.
+The software-equipped boat can operate in three different modes: remote-controlled role, autonomous waypoint navigation mode and fully autonomous mode.
+The software is a network of integrated radar, AIS, EO/IR, INS, GPS as well as electronic navigation charts for situational awareness.
+The software has also received IRClass certification from the Indian Register of Shipping.

 Delivery

 The FICs were to be delivered in batches, with each batch consisting of 04 FICs.
 As of January 2013, the first batch of FICs were undergoing trials in Sri Lanka.
 The delivery of the initial batch of FICs was scheduled for December 2012 and the following batch in April 2013.
 This was delayed at the manufacturer's end, pushing the delivery schedule by a few months.
 As of March 2013 first bath of four craft were delivered to southern command which were inducted by it on 20 March 2013 and Southern Naval Command was also scheduled to receive 12 more of these craft in the coming months.
 The FIC's were to be deployed in Ezhimala and in the islands of Kavaratti, Minicoy, and Androth.

 As of 2017, all 20 batches have been delivered by the Shipyard with the last batch's delivery on 28 March 2017 against original schedule of 02 April 2017.